AshCat31/AshCat31.github.io/README.md

 - Line selection box doesn't show.
 - Changing border width of a box prevents it from being dragged.
-- Can't underline and strikethrough the same box. *(Low priority.)*

 ## Credits
 This web application was created with the assistance of ChatGPT, an AI language model developed by OpenAI.
 ChatGPT provides intelligent responses and guidance throughout the development process.